We The Curious

 We The Curious (previously At-Bristol or "@Bristol") is a science and arts centre and educational charity in Bristol, England.
-It features over 250 interactive exhibits over two floors, and members of the public and school groups can also engage with the Live Science Team over programming in the kitchen, studio and on live lab.
-We The Curious is also home of the United Kingdom's first 3D planetarium.
-The centre describes its aim as being "to create a culture of curiosity".

-As part of its charitable status, We The Curious has an extensive community engagement programme.
-In regular weekends throughout the year We The Curious hosts "Hello!" weekends for communities who are currently under-represented in their visitors while also providing a community membership for charities and groups working in and for the community.
-Alongside this, We The Curious is working with local schools and community groups to plan exhibits and programming for the future.
+It has over 200 interactive exhibits, is home to the UK’s first 3D Planetarium and hosts over 300,000 visitors a year.

+Their charitable mission is "to connect and empower people through sharing creative experiences which celebrate unknowns in science".

+Every year they welcome thousands of visitors to their venue on Bristol harbourside, including schoolchildren, young people, community groups and other local charities and not-for-profits.
+They also work with local partners and schools to offer out and about activities, work experience programmes and bespoke opportunities for individuals who wouldn't normally feel like science is for them.

+The centre was closed for over two years following a fire and consequent water damage in 2022, but reopened on 2 July 2024.

 History

 Background and origins

 At-Bristol opened in 2000 as the successor to the Exploratory, a science museum and demonstration centre, founded by Richard Gregory in the former terminus train shed at Bristol Temple Meads railway station (later home to the British Empire & Commonwealth Museum).
 The Exploratory was a separate organisation and none of the exhibits or staff were transferred when Bristol's new museum opened in a city centre site as part of the regeneration of the historical Floating Harbour.
 The project was funded with £44.3 million from the National Lottery, Millennium Commission, South West of England Regional Development Agency, and a further £43.4 million from commercial partners (including a controversial donation from Nestlé) and Bristol City Council.
 The selection and design of exhibits were criticised by Gregory and other scientific adviser as being "totally inappropriate to the spirit of science".
 Goéry Delacôte served as Chief Executive from 2005 until 2012.

 The centre is situated on the former Canon's Wharf.
 Wildwalk and the IMAX cinema occupied a modified 19th century former lead-works building, and Explore occupied a 1906 railway goods shed measuring 540 by 133 ft.
 The goods shed was one of the first buildings to use reinforced concrete and both buildings are Grade II listed buildings.
 The buildings are located around Millennium Square – also part of the regeneration — and Pero's Bridge, a footbridge across the harbour which links it to the Arnolfini art gallery, Bristol Industrial Museum and Queen Square.

 At its opening the centre consisted of Explore, a more traditional style hands-on science centre, which contained features on mechanics, sound and light, computer science, space and the human brain; Wildwalk, a biodiversity centre showcasing life on earth through a mix of live animals and plants, multimedia footage and exhibits and hands-on activities, including an artificial rainforest, aquariums and other ecology-related exhibits; and an IMAX theatre.